-After more than a decade of growth, global adoption and inspiring countless entrepreneurs to launch their own businesses on the site, eBay’s leadership realized the need to bring the venerable logo in line with today’s offering and all the new tools for buying and selling in the eBay marketplace.
-It was not a decision they entered into lightly.
+After more than a decade of growth, global adoption and inspiring countless entrepreneurs to launch their own businesses on the site, eBay’s leadership realized the need to bring the venerable logo in line with its current offering and all the new tools for buying and selling in the eBay marketplace.
+So, they came to Lippincott.

 While eBay had grown into one of the world’s largest online marketplaces, its innovative culture was not reflected in the decade-old brand.
 For Lippincott, this meant that more than a logo update was required.
 A full design system update, content assessment and strategy were essential to better convey eBay’s transformed brand.

-Lippincott’s design approach was inspired by today’s vibrant marketplace and focus on richer but simplified experiences.
+Lippincott’s design approach was inspired by eBay’s vibrant marketplace, focusing on richer but simplified experiences.
 We carried forward the iconic color arrangement to reflect eBay’s heritage and revitalized the broader visual system to create streamlined arrangements that enhance visual harmony.
 This personality comes to life in words and copy, with a focus on dynamic expressions that are approachable, smart and most of all human.